pravinskadam/Calculator/README.md

 Additional Information:
 	1. Data can be added in the give data.txt file
-	2. When application is running, you can edit data.txt from Client App's bin folder and re-run the another calculation
+	2. When application is running, you can edit data.txt from Client App's bin folder and re-run another calculation
-	3. Validation could be added at core level (not sure if it was expected)
 ---------------------------------------------------------------------------------------------------------------------------